anaesperanzalin/myreads2/README.md

-You can view the project in your browser at http://localhost:3000
+The project can be viewed in your browser at http://localhost:3000

-Thank you for taking time to view my project!
+Thank you for reading this.
+Enjoy the app! :)

 Ana